Capgemini/grade-ladder/src/flat/SE_Ladder-A06-SeniorSoftwareEngineer.md

 You recognise that a strong team is one which brings together the most diverse group of people.
 You create a genuinely inclusive team environment where everyone feels welcome, heard and valued, no matter what their background.
 You act as a role model in actively encouraging everyone to value difference, and you're quick to challenge any behaviours which damage this.

-You actively take responsibility for issues rather than waiting waiting to be allocated to them.
+You actively take responsibility for issues rather than waiting to be allocated to them.

 You probe when asking for information, and listen carefully.